-In kernel-based methods, the notion of the Reproducing Kernel Hilbert Space (RKHS) plays a significant role.
-The original data are transformed into a higher dimensional RKHS $\cH$ (possibly of infinite dimension) and linear tools are applied to the transformed data in the so called feature space $\cH$.
+The SVM framework has become a popular toolbox for addressing real world applications that involve non-linear classification and regression tasks.
+In its original form, the SVM method is a nonlinear generalization of the \textit{Generalized Portrait} algorithm, which has been developed in the former USSR in the 1960s.
+The introduction of non-linearity was carried out via a computationally elegant way known today as the \textit{kernel trick} \cite{Scholkopf_2002_2276}.
+Usually, this trick is applied in a black-box rationale, where one simply replaces dot products with a positive definite kernel function.
+The successful application of the kernel trick in SVMs has sparked a new breed of technics for addressing non linear tasks, the so called \textit{kernel-based methods}.
+Currently, kernel-based algorithms constitute a popular tool employed in a variety of scientific domains, ranging from adaptive filtering \cite{Eref2, Muller01} and image processing to biology and nuclear physics \cite{Scholkopf_2002_2276, Theodoridis_2008_9253, Vapnik_1999_9348, ShaweTaylor_2004_9255, Liu_2010_10644, Kivinen_2004_11230, Engel_2004_11231, Slavakis_2008_9257, Liu_2008_10645, Slavakis_2009_10648, Mavroforakis_2007_4002, Theodoridis_2007_9346, Bouboulis_2010_10642, Bouboulis_2011_10643, Schlkopf_2004_11445, Muller}.
+The key mathematical notion underlying these methods is that of RKHS.
+These are inner product spaces in which the pointwise evaluation functional is continuous.
+Through the kernel trick, the original data are transformed into a higher dimensional RKHS $\cH$ (possibly of infinite dimension) and linear tools are applied to the transformed data in the so called feature space $\cH$.
 This is equivalent to solving a non-linear problem in the original space.
-Furthermore, inner products in $\cH$ can efficiently be computed via the specific kernel function $\kappa$ associated to the RKHS $\cH$, disregarding the actual structure of the space.
+Furthermore, inner products in $\cH$ can efficiently be computed via the specific kernel function $\kappa$ associated with the RKHS $\cH$, disregarding the actual structure of the space.